Industrial Electrician Red Seal Occupational Standard (RSOS)

 In many sectors of industry, robotic technology is being utilized.
 Therefore, some industrial electricians are now required to develop specialized skills to keep abreast of this new technology.

 The combination of various factors in the presence of a fault may cause an electrocution, arc flash and blast which could result in extreme burns, serious injury or death.
 Injuries caused by arc flash have led to heightened safety measures.
 New practices, procedures, safety equipment and jurisdictional regulations have been created and implemented in order to address the issue.

 The parameters of work for industrial electricians has increased in process control, environmental control and building control systems.
 There is now an increased emphasis on accountability for safety in the workplace.

 Industry Expected Performance

-All tasks must be performed according to the applicable jurisdictional regulations and standards.
+All tasks must be performed according to the applicable jurisdictional codes and standards.
 All health and safety standards must be respected and observed.
-Work should be done efficiently and at a high quality without material waste or environmental damage.
-All requirements of the manufacturer specifications must be met.
-Automotive service technicians should work professionally and strive to meet or exceed client expectations.
-As they progress in their career there is an expectation they continue to upgrade their skills and knowledge to keep pace with industry and promote continuous learning in their trade including mentoring of apprentices.
-At a journeyperson level of performance, all tasks must be done with minimal direction and supervision
+Work should be done efficiently and at a high quality without material waste or environmental harm.
+All requirements of the manufacturer, company and client specifications, the Canadian Electrical Code (CEC) and Authority having Jurisdiction (AHJ) must be met.
+At a journeyperson level of performance, all tasks must be done with minimal direction and supervision.
+As a journeyperson progresses in their career there is an expectation they continue to upgrade their skills and knowledge to keep pace with industry and promote continuous learning in their trade through mentoring of apprentices.

 It is expected that journeypersons are able to understand and communicate in either English or French, which are Canada’s official languages.
 English or French are the common languages of business as well as languages of instruction in apprenticeship programs.